MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     onSelectNotification: selectNotification);
 ```

-Initialisation should only be done **once**, and this can be done is in the `main` function of your application.
-Alternatively, this can be done within the first page shown in your app.
+Initialisation can be done is in the `main` function of your application or can be done within the first page shown in your app.
 Developers can refer to the example app that has code for the initialising within the `main` function.
 The code above has been simplified for explaining the concepts.
 Here we have specified the default icon to use for notifications on Android (refer to the *Android setup* section) and designated the function (`selectNotification`) that should fire when a notification has been tapped on via the `onSelectNotification` callback.
 Specifying this callback is entirely optional but here it will trigger navigation to another page and display the payload associated with the notification.

 ```dart
 Future selectNotification(String payload) async {